They differ in

 Click here for more information on “What is a CRM system?”

 Back office systems, such as an ERP or SCM system, take on tasks in the handling of business processes outside of pure CRM processes and are connected to the CRM system.
+You can also read the article CRM and ERP: Why connect the two systems?.

 Cross-system evaluation functions and tools enable an analysis of the stored data and provide reports and forecasts for economic decisions in the company.